 In July 2018, I went viral on Twitter by comparing the UK heatwaves of 2018 and 1976, which showed how the event in 2018 was less unusual with respect to the global background climate.
 The tweet sparked media discussion around the world, and popularised ‘#GlobalHeatwave’.

 My main meteorological interests include long-range forecasting, stratosphere-troposphere coupling, jet streams, climate dynamics, ENSO, weather records, and climate change.

 Outside of meteorology, I enjoy running and road cycling, hiking, birdwatching, gardening, and generally being outdoors.
 I’m a fan of Manchester City FC.
-I like many different kinds of music, but I’ll commit to saying my favourite is Muse.

 My career so far:

 2018-2021 (est.) PhD in Atmosphere, Oceans and Climate, University of Reading.

 Project: How can the stratosphere help us predict the weather several weeks ahead?

 2014-2018 Master’s degree in Meteorology and Climate (MMet), University of Reading [with a year at the University of Oklahoma].